karstegg/deepgram-transcription-app/README.md

     *   Address GCR's request size limits (e.g., default 32MB) for large audio/video file uploads.
     *   **Potential Solutions:** Explore streaming uploads, client-side file chunking with server-side reassembly, or leveraging Google Cloud Storage (GCS) as an intermediary for uploads.
 4.  **Verify User Account Management & Deploy to Production:**
-    *   If user account management features are planned or implemented, ensure they are robust and working correctly.
+    *   User account management (Google Sign-In via Firebase) has been implemented on the frontend.
-    *   Prepare for and execute deployment to a designated production environment.
+    *   Thoroughly test and prepare for deployment to a designated production environment.
 5.  **Structured Summarization:**
     *   Enhance the summarization feature to allow users to define or select predefined sections/headings (e.g., for meeting minutes: "Action Items," "Decisions," "Key Discussion Points"), guiding the AI to produce more structured output.
 6.  **Update Existing Documents with New Transcripts:**